Embloy/Embloy-Developers/docs/guides/get-started-partners.md

 <details>
 <summary>Can the Embloy button be integrated with mobile applications?</summary>

-_**Yes** The process for integrating the Embloy button with mobile applications is similar to integrating it with a website as described above.
+_**Yes**.
+The process for integrating the Embloy button with mobile applications is similar to integrating it with a website, as described above.
 You need to implement the same features in your mobile application as you would for a website.
-You can either use our [Mobile SDKs](http://localhost:3000/docs/category/mobile-sdks) or do it manually by calling [this endpoint](https://docs.embloy.com/#7629b41f-882f-4897-bacd-5b900378eac6).
+You can either use our soon-to-be-released [mobile SDKs](http://localhost:3000/docs/category/mobile-sdks) or do it manually by calling [this endpoint](https://docs.embloy.com/#7629b41f-882f-4897-bacd-5b900378eac6).
 If you need help with this, [**please contact us**](https://about.embloy.com/en/contact) and we'll do our best to help._

 </details>